plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 Rama NetworkExtension C ABI into a macOS Transparent Proxy extension.

-The host app generates and stores the demo MITM root CA in the macOS keychain using `swift-certificates`, then forwards the PEM certificate/key to the Rust engine through the opaque Network Extension config blob.
+The host app generates and stores the demo MITM root CA in the macOS keychain using `swift-certificates`.
+The PEM certificate is still forwarded to the Rust engine through the opaque Network Extension config blob, but the private key is no longer sent that way.
+Instead, the host publishes the name and expected code-signing requirement for a bundled raw-XPC Mach service in the startup config, and the extension requests the key from that service during startup using `rama::net::apple::xpc`.

+The extension computes the CA certificate fingerprint locally from the host-provided certificate, sends that fingerprint over raw XPC, and the CA-key service only returns the private key when:

+- the connecting peer matches the transparent-proxy extension code signature
+- the requested fingerprint matches the currently active host CA certificate

 ## Build